nova19-exe/eBhutanza/README.md

 **By InfiBytes — Harsh, Fayzan, Priyanshu, Aman**

 ## Overview
 A modern platform to apply for Bhutanese e-Residency, track status, and incorporate businesses, with AI compliance checks and multi-language support.
+Check it out at - https://ebhutanza-infibytes.vercel.app/auth

 ## Features
 - Guided e-Residency application